 As Jill explains: Activating the “being” and intuitive side of our brain helps calm and support our more busy, thinking side.
 We talk ourselves into some pretty illusionary scenarios based on old, unfinished situations, tension, and fear.
 To connect with our intuitive side, we begin by asking ourselves to pay more attention to our internal dialogue, and to our tightness.
 Closed mind, closed body.
 I regularly encourage my clients to trust in their inner awareness and ability to self-heal.
 From this place, we begin to notice our body’s signs.

 Jill shares more: Stress often settles in this area when we are thinking too much about and/or fearing a current situation because we’re bringing the past in.
-Learning to use intuitive meditation and mantras that calm the brain smoothes out our skin, and increases our mobility, allowing energy to flow through our joints.
+Learning to use intuitive meditation and mantras that calm the brain allows energy to flow through our body.
 Flow leads to glow.

 In the below video, we share a few ways to help release and move accumulated stress and blocked energy from the jaw, neck, and face:

 2. Releasing Tension in the Shoulders & Chest

 The old saying, “having the weight of the world on your shoulders,” is apt here.
 When life gets hectic, physical tension and emotional irritability are often stored in the shoulder area: Our shoulders start rounding forward or lifting toward the ears, the head starts jutting forward, and we develop a compressed, defeated posture.

 In this next video we give you some easy and effective ways to clear the shoulders, chest, and heart both physically and emotionally: